 Why is networking important?
-In this article, I'm diving into the art of business networking, how to network effectively, and getting to know the right people in your industry.
+In this lesson, I'm diving into the art of business networking, how to network effectively, and getting to know the right people in your industry.

 No matter what business you're in, an essential ingredient in making your business successful is knowing the right people.